FrancoRosa/python-restserver/README.md

 ## Deploy
 Download or clone this repo
-1. Open the index.html with your web browser or the liveview extension on VScode
+1. Open the index.html with your web browser or the LiveView extension on VScode
 ```
     http://localhost:5500
 ```